 The Missouri Chapter of the American Research Center in Egypt aims to celebrate and share the culture and history of Egypt, from the ancient through Islamic periods with Missouri and its neighboring communities.
 Our focus is outreach and education, making Ancient Egypt more accessible.
 We educate through lectures, workshops, tours, and social events.
 Our events are led by top scholars and specialists in Egyptology, Coptic, and Islamic studies.
 We aim to find speakers and topics which are accessible, interesting, and fun for all audiences.
 We also strive to provide a community in which institutions, professionals in the field, and non-professionals of all ages can share their knowledge, interest, and love for Egypt.

 Our Chapter Logo

-ARCE-MO’s logo of a nefer bead between two wadjet eyes was inspired by a hieroglyphic tattoo discovered on a Deir-el-Medina mummy by ARCE-MO Co-Director Dr. Anne Austin.
+ARCE-MO’s logo was created by Co-Director Clara Wright.
+The design of a nefer bead between two wadjet eyes was inspired by a hieroglyphic tattoo discovered on a Deir-el-Medina mummy by ARCE-MO Co-Director Dr. Anne Austin.
 Dr. Austin presented her work on this specific tattoo at the 2nd Missouri Egyptological Symposium, a gathering which ultimately led to the foundation of our ARCE chapter.
 The hieroglyphs themselves are a mirrored text, reading ir nfr ir or ir nfr, meaning “to do good.”
 It is therefore not only symbolic of our chapter’s earliest beginnings, but also of our ultimate mission– to have a positive impact in the Egyptological discipline and our local communities.